Dale Cooper: Personal background and prequel film

 Born on April 19, 1954, Dale Cooper grew up in Philadelphia and attended Germantown Friends School and Haverford College.
 After graduating from college and the FBI Academy, he joined the Federal Bureau of Investigation's Pittsburgh office, where he met his longtime secretary Diane Evans.
 His case partner was the older Windom Earle (Kenneth Welsh), who headed the Pittsburgh office.
-After Earle went insane, Cooper was transferred to the San Francisco office, the FBI counterintelligence unit, and a FBI-DEA drug cartel task force.
+After Earle went insane, Cooper was transferred to the San Francisco office, the FBI counterintelligence unit, and an FBI-DEA drug cartel task force.
 Eventually, FBI Regional Bureau Chief Gordon Cole (David Lynch) inducted Cooper into his group that investigated the mysterious "Blue Rose" cases, along with Agent Albert Rosenfield (Miguel Ferrer) and Agent Chester Desmond (Chris Isaak).

 Cooper is quirky and intellectual, with a profound interest in the mystical, particularly in Tibet and Native American mythology.
 Three years before the events of the original series, he had a dream about Tibet, which persuaded him that intuition and dreams could help him solve crimes by unconsciously finding patterns and narratives in scattered evidence.
 Some of his investigative techniques seem illogical and incomprehensible, but at times they appear to work.

 Cooper's partnership with Windom Earle led to an early trauma in his career.
 Earle's wife, Caroline, was a witness to a federal crime.
 Earle and Cooper were assigned to protect her, which led to Cooper having an affair with her.
 However, one night, while in Pittsburgh, Cooper let his guard down, Earle stabbed Cooper and murdered Caroline in a jealous rage.
 Earle was subsequently sent to a mental institution.
 Cooper was devastated by the loss of the woman he would later refer to as the love of his life, and swore to never again get involved with someone who was a part of a case to which he was assigned.

 In the prequel film Twin Peaks: Fire Walk with Me, Cooper is meeting with Cole when the long-missing Agent Phillip Jeffries (David Bowie) mysteriously appears and disappears in Cole's office.
 Cooper investigates the disappearance of Agent Desmond, who went missing while investigating the murder of Teresa Banks (Pamela Gidley).
 (Note: Scott Frost's 1991 tie-in book says that Cooper conducted the FBI's initial investigation into the murder of Teresa Banks, which is shown in the first act of Fire Walk with Me.
 However, Kyle MacLachlan requested that his role be downsized in the film, so the character of Agent Desmond was created to substitute for him.)
 He finds only the words "Let's Rock" written on the windshield of Desmond's car.
 Later, Cooper tells Diane that he suspects Teresa's murderer will strike again.
 He offers Rosenfield a victim profile that fits Laura, but Rosenfield is skeptical of Cooper's predictions since they were based on dreams and responds that the profile fits too many people to be useful.